 2. As required by Section 143(3) of the Act we report that:

 c.
-The balance sheet and statement of profit and loss dealt with bythis Report are in agreement with the books of account;
+The balance sheet statement of profit and loss and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account;

 ANNEXURE - A TO THE AUDITORS' REPORT